microsoft/aerial_wildlife_detection/doc/custom_model.md

                 Args:
                     stateDicts: a list of N bytes objects containing model states as trained by the N AIWorkers attached
+                    updateStateFun: function handle for updating the progress to the AIController

                 Returns:
                     stateDict: a bytes object containing the combined model states